openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Select the green :code:`Add` button.

 -   Import your training data
-    -   Upload a CSV file.
+    -   Upload a .csv file.
     -   Select **Earth Engine Table** and enter the path to your Earth Engine asset in the **EE Table ID** field.

 -   Select :code:`Next`.